mnieber/skandha/README.md

 ## The `mapDataToProps()` function maps data between objects

 The `mapDataToProp()` function takes a container, field name and function and installs a `get` property (on the given container, using the given field name) that executes the given function.
-The `mapDataToProps()` is a small convenience function that calls `mapDataToProp()` on each of its arguments.
 In our example, we see that the `todosCtr.data.todos` field is mapped onto the `todosCtr.filtering.inputItems` field.

-## The `pmap()` function adds type-checking

-The `pmap` function does not really do anything at run-time, but it adds type-checking at compile-time.
-It takes two arguments.
-The first argument is an array that has a container and a container-member.
-The second argument is a function.
-The `pmap` function checks that the output of this function can be stored in the container-member (if not, then a compile-time error results).
-It returns an array that contains its two arguments (because that is the format that `mapDataToProps` expects).

 ## Logging can be enabled using `setOptions()`

 If you call `setOptions({logging: true})` then the SkandhaJS library logs each facet before and after each operation.
-All facet members that are decorated with `@data` (or `@input`, or `@output`) are logged in a way that looks similar to what you are used to from Redux:
+All facet members that are decorated with `@data` (or `@input`, or `@output`) are logged in a way similar to Redux:

 - before and after each operation, the entire container that holds the facet is logged
 - all data members of each facet in the container are included in the log